aiforged/docs/docs/documents/document-retention.md

 ## Manual document deletion (Full Control)

-Administrators and Developers can delete documents on command via the UI or API, They can select [#document-deletion-options](document-retention.md#document-deletion-options "mention")
+Administrators and Developers can delete documents on command via the UI or API, They can select [Document Deletion Options](document-retention.md#document-deletion-options "mention")

 !!! info
     All delete requests are logged and available on the audit view